zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/local_installation.md

 ### **Option 2: Run MONICA Manually (Advanced)**

-If user prefer to run MONICA from anywhere on the system
+If you prefer to run MONICA from anywhere on the system

 i.
 Add the path to bin folder (e.g. C:\monica\bin) to the PATH environment variable